missing-semester/missing-semester/_2020/debugging-profiling.md

 Try running `stress -c 3` and visualize the CPU consumption with `htop`.
 Now, execute `taskset --cpu-list 0,2 stress -c 3` and visualize it.
 Is `stress` taking three CPUs?
 Why not?
 Read [`man taskset`](https://www.man7.org/linux/man-pages/man1/taskset.1.html).
 Challenge: achieve the same using [`cgroups`](https://www.man7.org/linux/man-pages/man7/cgroups.7.html).
 Try limiting the memory consumption of `stress -m`.

-1. (Advanced) The command `curl ipinfo.io` performs a HTTP request an fetches information about your public IP.
+1. (Advanced) The command `curl ipinfo.io` performs a HTTP request and fetches information about your public IP.
 Open [Wireshark](https://www.wireshark.org/) and try to sniff the request and reply packets that `curl` sent and received.
 (Hint: Use the `http` filter to just watch HTTP packets).